loda-lang/loda-programs/programs/oeis/list4.md

 * [A237886](http://oeis.org/A237886) ([L34 program](237/A237886.asm)): Side length of smallest square containing n dominoes with short side lengths 1, 2, ..., n.
 * [A237930](http://oeis.org/A237930) ([L04 program](237/A237930.asm)): a(n) = 3^(n+1) + (3^n-1)/2.
 * [A237991](http://oeis.org/A237991) ([L04 program](237/A237991.asm)): a(n) = 991*n^2 + 1.
-* [A237997](http://oeis.org/A237997) ([L21 program](237/A237997.asm)): Number of ordered ways to achieve a score of n in American football taking into account different scoring methods.
 * [A238015](http://oeis.org/A238015) ([L07 program](238/A238015.asm)): Denominator of (2*n+1)!*8*Bernoulli(2*n,1/2).
 * [A238055](http://oeis.org/A238055) ([L04 program](238/A238055.asm)): a(n) = (13*3^n-1)/2.
 * [A238236](http://oeis.org/A238236) ([L12 program](238/A238236.asm)): Expansion of (1-x-x^2)/((x-1)*(x^3+3*x^2+2*x-1)).